freeCodeCamp/CurriculumExpansion/fullstack-cert/js-projects/cargo-manifest-parser/user-stories.md

-In this lab, you will normalize and validate cargo manifests that arrive as inconsistent JSON payloads.
+In this lab, you will leverage JavaScript to normalize and validate cargo manifests.
 A cargo manifest is a document that typically lists goods being transported (for example, by ship or train) and includes details about those goods.

 Each cargo manifest will be represented as an object with the following structure: